 The importance of cloud technology for business continuity

-In the event of a natural disaster or public health threat that limits accessibility to public transportation and roadways, it’s critical that important business functions are accessible outside of the physical walls of an office.
+In the event of a natural disaster or public health threat that limits access to public transportation and roadways, it’s critical that important business functions are accessible outside of the physical walls of an office.
 Cloud-based technology offers businesses a cost-effective solution for secure data access from anywhere.

 Below are a few key areas where web-based cloud solutions enable the recovery and/or continuation of key business functions through data accessibility: